peercoin/frosty/README.md

 `platform-build` as `jniLibs.tar.gz`.
 This can be extracted into the `android/app/src/main` directory of an Android flutter app.

+### Apple Builds

+The `scripts/build-apple.sh` script will produce a universal framework for macOS and iOS into `platform-build` and a dylib will be created in the `frosty/build` directory for local testing.
+This script does not use Podman or Docker and requires the host machine to have Rust.

 ## Development

 Tests require the Linux Rust library in the `$PWD/build` directory.